 - Check for heart disease (such as coronary artery disease, heart valve disease, or disease of the aorta)

 - Check how your heart muscle is working

 - Place a stent if a blockage is found

 Common uses of cardiac catheterization

 Your doctor can use cardiac cath to both find and fix problems.
-Most of the time, you’ll have a procedure to open blocked arteries after the diagnostic part of the cardiac cath.
 Procedures that might be done during your cardiac cath include:

 - Angioplasty.
 Your doctor inserts a catheter with a tiny balloon at the tip.
 When this balloon is inflated, it pushes plaque out and widens your artery.

 - Biopsy.
 Your doctor takes a small sample of tissue from your heart.